Following the recent attack on the Gafatar community, and efforts to evict Ahmadiyah followers from…

 The Tanjung Balai District Court on 31 January 2017 convicted eight of these defendants, finding them guilty of offences including property damage, theft and provoking violence.
 They received sentences ranging from just one to four months in prison.

 Following the sentences, many of the community and religious leaders we spoke to said that they hoped that this would be the end of the case.
-But several figures, especially representatives from the United Independent Community and Students Alliance (AMMIB), a body that was set up mainly to assist those accused of damaging property, continued to agitate for Meiliana to be charged with blasphemy.
+But several figures, especially representatives from the United Independent Community and Students Alliance (AMMIB), a body that was set up mainly to assist those accused of damaging property, continued to agitate for Meliana to be charged with blasphemy.

 Mass pressure leads to charges

-Meiliana’s case is particularly interesting because not one community member was willing to report her to police for her supposedly insulting comments.
+Meliana’s case is particularly interesting because not one community member was willing to report her to police for her supposedly insulting comments.
 In fact, police eventually asked one of their own, Kuntoro, a member of the local community police, to file the blasphemy report.
 Kuntoro reportedly felt very uncomfortable about doing so.

-The Tanjung Balai branch of MUI also initially refused to issue a fatwa on Meiliana’s case.
+The Tanjung Balai branch of MUI also initially refused to issue a fatwa on Meliana’s case.
 But organisations like the Islamic Community Forum (Forum Umat Islam, FUI), Hizbut Tahrir Indonesia (HTI), Al Wasliyah and AMMIB continued to push.
 In December 2016, AMMIB even protested outside and blockaded the Tanjung Balai MUI office.
-Eventually, in January 2017, the North Sumatra provincial MUI published Fatwa 001/KF/MUI-SU/I/2017, which stated that Meiliana had defamed Islam by equating a mosque with a place capable of causing a disturbance.
+Eventually, in January 2017, the North Sumatra provincial MUI published Fatwa 001/KF/MUI-SU/I/2017, which stated that Meliana had defamed Islam by equating a mosque with a place capable of causing a disturbance.

 One member of the North Sumatra MUI explained its decision to publish the fatwa this way: “Fourteen Muslim campaigners have been sentenced and we have accepted it, but why hasn’t the source of the problem faced the law?”